What Pros Wear: Dustin Pedroia (Glove, Bat, Cleats, Batting Gloves, Guards, Sunglasses)

 Marucci DO34 Low Density Maple

-Pedroia has been swinging the David Ortiz model Marucci for a few years now.
+Before he switched back to Slugger, Pedroia had been swinging the David Ortiz model Marucci for a few years.
 Just goes to show you what kind of strength Pedroia has for a guy of his stature.
 If you’re that size and swinging the same bat as a big bopper like Ortiz, and swinging it like Pedroia does, you’re an absolute freak of nature.
 The DO34 is only available in ash, not Pedroia’s maple.

-Pedroia wears the CFX Pro in the exclusive colorway you see here:
+Pedroia wears the CFX Pro in several exclusive colorways, including the ones you see below.

-You can see in the feature that Pedroia wears a guard to protect him from his own foul balls.
-We couldn’t find anything like it online, but as you probably know by now, Evoshield sells a leg guard that also protects the shin as well.
+Pedroia wears a guard to protect him from his own foul balls that is simply one-of-a-kind.
+We couldn’t find anything like Pedroia’s traditional camo Evoshield foot guard online, but as you probably know by now, Evoshield sells a leg guard that also protects the shin as well.